hyperledger-archives/sawtooth-core/docs/source/architecture/journal.rst

 =======================

-In the spirit of configurability, the Journal supports pluggable consensus algorithms that may be changed via the Configuration transaction family.
+In the spirit of configurability, the Journal supports pluggable consensus algorithms that may be changed via the settings transaction family.
 The initial selection of a  Consensus algorithm is set for the chain in the Genesis Block during Genesis (described below).
 This may be changed during the course of a Chain's lifetime.
 The Journal and its Consensus Interface support pluggable